SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

     * Value of government official based on cost w.r.t. operating military men
         * a local commander = 500 men
         * a provincial government = 5000 men
-    * First model of seperation of powers between governement and millitary
+    * First model of separation of powers between government and military